HerringtonDarkholme/selector-util-jvm/README.md

 ###`class Selector`###

-`public static SelectorsOpt apply(string selctorSource` return a `SelectorsOpt` instance.
+`public static SelectorsOpt apply(string selctorSource)`

+return a `SelectorsOpt` instance.

 ###`class SelectorsOpt`###

-`public boolean contains(string selctorSource)` decide whether selectorSource is a sub-selector of `SelectorsOpt`
+`public boolean contains(string selctorSource)`

+decide whether selectorSource is a sub-selector of `SelectorsOpt`

+For example, please see the `java` directory.

 *By saying that A is `sub-selector` of B, it means in every dom, the set of elements matching A is a subset of that matching B*